-Late pick-up
+Late Pick-Up

 Q.F.I.
-School takes their responsibility for students' health and safety very seriously.
+School takes the responsibility for students' health and safety very seriously.
 We think that it is important that the students get enough free time and rest.
 Also, according to our policies, the students need to be supervised at all times when at school to ensure their safety.
 Instead of monitoring the late pick-up, the school staff is occupied with numerous other duties after teaching hours.
-The school cannot take the responsibility for the safety of the children after the end of the school day; for these reasons, the students should be picked up promptly after their school day is over.
+The school cannot take the responsibility for the safety of the students after the end of the school day; for these reasons, the students should be picked up promptly after their school day is over.

-The school offers an Afternoon Club from 1-2pm for younger siblings in grade 0-2 who are waiting for their older siblings.
-This is also offered for students in grades 0-2 who are waiting for school transportation.
-Afternoon Club has an extra fee (see Other Expenses).
+The school offers an Afternoon Club and extra-curricular activities from 1-2 pm for Grade 0-2 students and from 2-3 pm for Grade 3-9 students.
+The Afternoon Club has an additional fee (see Other Expenses).

-- 1. If there is a frequent pattern of student being picked up late (10 times), the Class /Homeroom Teacher will contact the family and the Student Welfare Team. - 2.
-If this policy is continuously violated (10 additional times), the parents will be asked to meet with the Counsellor and Class/Homeroom Teacher.
-An Action Plan is made for further procedures. - 3.
-Further violations of this policy (10 additional times), the parents will be asked to meet with the Vice Principal, Counsellor and Class/Homeroom Teacher.
-The student and the parents sign a Conditional Agreement, in which the school expectations are reinforced. - 4.
-For further cases of tardiness (10 additional times), the student may not be offered a place at the school for the next academic year
+- 1. If there is a frequent pattern of a student being picked up late (10 times), the class/homeroom teacher will contact the family and the Student Welfare Team. - 2.
+If this policy is continuously violated (10 additional times), the parents will be asked to meet with the counsellor and class/homeroom teacher.
+An action plan is made for further procedures. - 3.
+Further violations of this policy (10 additional times), the parents will be asked to meet with the vice principal, counsellor, and class/homeroom teacher.
+The student and the parents sign a conditional agreement, in which the school expectations are reinforced. - 4.
+For further cases of tardiness (10 additional times), the student may not be offered a place at the school for the next academic year.